Glesys

 When I stepped into the role as a UX designer in this particular team, I realized at the first meeting that the project manager didn’t see any reason to do user tests, and therefore, saw no real purpose for me in the team.

-I convinced him that I’d be doing work on the side and it wouldn’t hinder the team’s progress— I got green light.
+I convinced him that I’d be doing work on the side and it wouldn’t hinder the team’s progress and got green light.

 At the end, when I presented my findings, I was met with a very different attitude.

-• How we now had wireframes that were supported by data.
+How we now had a design that was supported by data.